I take whatever I want, and Baby I want you....

 Recorded at Headley Grange, Hampshire

-Formed from members of classic blues rock outfit Free and Mick Ralphs of Mott The Hoople, Bad Company carried on the bass-heavy, bluesy rock tradition of Free, with a little bit of Mott’s eye for a commercial hit.
+Formed from members of classic blues rock outfit Free (Paul Rodgers and Simon Kirke) and Mick Ralphs of Mott The Hoople, Bad Company carried on the bass-heavy, bluesy rock tradition of Free, with a little bit of Mott’s eye for a commercial hit.

 1. Can't Get Enough